HangRongGithub/Stock-Screener/README.md

-# Stock Screener Android App
+# Stock Screener Android App by Melvin Tang

 ## How To Set Up?
 ## Setup Instructions